 Best Dual Flush Toilet for Preventing Clogs

-Kohler has developed class 5 flushing to increase the bulk of what you can send down the toilet without it clogging.
-It also has a glazed trapway to decrease the friction as the waste matter passes through.
-This is another tool to prevent clogging.
+It also has a glazed trapway to decrease friction as the waste passes through the toilet.
+This is another effective tool to prevent clogging.

 What We Like